IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

 Services are deployed with the notion they should be available to devices or other services.
 For devices or services to communicate, they will typically need to find each other on the network.

+Devices and Services must first know how to introspect their own metadata, or the Application calling the CCNx LDP API must be responsible for writing out well formed metadata.
+By publishing metadata, a device in effect, advertises its availability on a network under a particular namespace.
+By using namespaces, a device has the possibility of assigning its membership to a particular federation group of Peers, independent of the network address.

   *2.2* __Definitions__

   - CCNx LDP Client : Any device or service using the CCNx Lightweight Discovery Protocol.